 Sustainability Project Award winner

-A big well done to the Project Anvil team for winning the Sustainability Project Award.
+A big well done to the Galliford Try Lagan Construction team for winning the Sustainability Project Award.
 Project Anvil was a major infrastructure investment project to improve existing facilities at RAF Marham station for the arrival of the F-35 Lightning stealth aircraft.
+The team won their award for Work Package E of the programme which involved construction detail and design.

 The key sustainability elements of the construction process included the reinstatement of an abandoned freight train station and use of a freight train for the delivery of 241,147 tonnes of materials to site.
 This reduced the distance travelled by lorries by 87%, halving the carbon emissions associated with delivery.
 The project achieved 100% diversion from landfill of excavated materials with 320,000 tonnes of materials processed and then re-used on site.